 Reckong Peo ➡️ Chitkul at 9:30 a.m from the bus stand

-Reckong Peo ➡️ Chitkul at 12:00 p.m and thereafter no other buses on that particular day from the bus stand
+Reckong Peo ➡️ Chitkul at noon, and after that, no other buses on that particular day from the bus stand

-After arriving at Shimla, you can take a bus to Rampur and then to Karcham.
-If you didn’t get the bus to Karcham take a bus to Reckong Peo & drop at Karcham.
+After arriving at Shimla, you can take a bus to Rampur and Karcham.
+If you did not get the Karcham bus, you can take a bus to Reckong Peo & drop it at Karcham.
 Then catch a bus till Sangla or either Chitkul directly from there.

-There are no fixed timings of the buses reaching Kharcham because it’s not a big bus stand like Shimla & Reckong Peo.
-The bus will drop on the diversion and from there you can take a bus.
+There are no fixed timings for the buses reaching Kharcham because it’s not a big bus stand like Shimla & Reckong Peo.
+So the bus will drop on the diversion, and you can take a bus after.

 This part will be the longest if you take this route.
-Also, you’ll get to explore the Reckong Peo side too i.e. it’s your decision if you have enough time to explore the other areas of the Kinnaur region also.
+Also, you’ll get to explore the Reckong Peo side too.
+After that, you decide to have enough time to explore the other areas of the Kinnaur region.

-After reaching Shimla take a bus to Rampur and then to Reckong Peo.
-There are hardly any exceptional buses that are only going till Sangla rather all go further till Chitkul.
+After reaching Shimla, take a bus to Rampur and Reckong Peo.
+There are hardly any exceptional buses that are only going to Sangla.
+All the buses will go further till Chitkul.

 Delhi ➡️ Shimla ➡️ Sangla ➡️ Chitkul

-Daily buses run between Shimla to Sangla and you can expect to reach Chitkul the same day.
+Daily buses run between Shimla to Sangla, and you can expect to reach Chitkul on the same day.
 If & only If you take an early bus from Shimla till Sangla & reach Sangla before 3:30p.m – 4p.m.
-The last bus to Chitkul passing via Sangla would be somewhere around that time period only.
+The last bus to Chitkul passing via Sangla would be somewhere around that period only.

-Delhi to Chitkul Road Trip would be a very long journey i.e. if you haven’t traveled that much long before on the bus then you must divide your journey into different parts.
-Because traveling a long journey say 16-17 hrs stretch on a bus is not easy especially in the mountains.
+Delhi to Chitkul Road Trip would be a very long journey.
+So if you haven’t traveled that much long before on the bus, you must divide your journey into different parts.
+Because traveling a long journey, say 16-17 hrs stretch on a bus, is not easy in the mountains.

-I recommend that you should plan & divide your Chitkul road trip into at least 3-4 different dropping off points.
-I had listed the routes above, you can choose the most convenient according to you.
+I recommend that you plan & divide your Delhi to Chitkul road trip into at least 3-to four different dropping-off points.
+I have listed the routes above.
+You can choose the most convenient according to you.

-1. The road journey will be going to be with lots of turns.
+1. The road journey will be with lots of turns.
 Carry earplugs & don’t try to eat much while on the bus.

-2. The bus will definitely be going to stop for breakfast and lunch if you are directly going from Shimla to Reckong Peo.
+2. The bus will stop for breakfast and lunch if you are directly going from Shimla to Reckong Peo.

-3. You can also explore the Kalpa valley it’s just 15-20 min away from the Reckong Peo and can easily be reached from the bus.
+3. You can also explore the Kalpa valley.
+It’s just 15-20 min away from the Reckong Peo and can easily reach by bus.

 Reckong Peo to Chitkul Journey

-1. The buses will be going to leave at their fixed departure in the morning.
-You must reach the Reckong Peo bus stand on time.
+1. The buses will leave at their fixed departure in the morning.
+It would help if you reached the Reckong Peo bus stand on time.

 2. The two buses which depart in the morning will be taking around 3-4 hrs with approx 60km to cover to reach Chitkul.

-Note – You can find further detailed information on my Delhi to Chitkul blog, which also covers different aspects of the Chitkul trip.
+Note – You can find further detailed information on my Delhi to Chitkul blog, covering different aspects of the Chitkul trip.

 The Road till Chitkul

 1. Especially from Sangla till Chitkul, the roads will give you a roller coaster feeling.
-In winter the roads are completely blocked (One of the locals had told me about this).
+When it snows, the road gets completely blocked, and there’s no way for the vehicles even to move.

-2. The road to Chitkul is not accessible all over the year, i.e. you must take out time to know the seasons you can do a road trip to Chitkul from the HRTC bus.
-You can read how is it like to travel to Chitkul in April.
-This will give you an idea and the weather conditions so that you can choose your preferred month accordingly.
+2. The road to Chitkul is not accessible all over the year.
+You must take out time to know the seasons before planning a road trip to Chitkul from the HRTC bus.
+You can read what it’s like to travel to Chitkul in April. that will give you an idea and the weather conditions to choose your preferred month accordingly.

-3. Finding Hotels, Hostels & Homestays will not be going to be a problem (fingers crossed) for sure.
+3. Finding Hotels, Hostels & Homestays will not be a problem (fingers crossed).

-There you are, after the long tiring bus journey’s and it is completely worth it & you must agree with me not now.
+After the long tiring bus journeys, you are, and it is worth it.
+You must agree with me, not now.
 But definitely after arriving.

-These are the memories we all end up making & if this post had helped you then please don’t forget to share and subscribe.
-It takes so much effort to make content.
+These are the memories we all end up making.
+If this post has helped you, please don’t forget to share and follow the blog.
+It takes so much effort to create content.

-Before ending this, here are some useful links for your Kinnaur trip –
+Before ending this, here are Helpful articles for your Kinnaur trip –